 Also, Hargreaves Lansdown is a public company traded on the LSE, and is a constituent of the FTSE 100, the biggest listed companies index in the UK.
 This means you can always track the financial status of Hargreaves Lansdown.

 While there are many advantages of Hargreaves Lansdown when compared to other financial brokers in the UK, it has not yet developed effective trading software for active traders.
 Hargreaves Lansdown fees are quite expensive for those who have a large portfolio or engage in active trading.
-For active investors, Hargreaves Lansdown charges around £5.95 per deal which is extremely costly if you compare it to free commission platforms such as eToro.
+For active investors, Hargreaves Lansdown charges around £5.95 per deal which is extremely costly if you compare it to free commission platforms.

 Another notable factor that Hargreaves Lansdown falls short is its trading platform.
 Although Hargreaves Lansdown offers a decent trading platform that suits beginners and intermediate investors, it lacks advanced trading tools, charting interface, and features that are the standard in the industry and make a huge difference in an investor’s probability of success.